12Mishra/12Mishra/README.md

 ## Hi there, I'm Abhyuday Mishra! 👋

-I'm a passionate Frontend Developer with experience in React.js.
-I'm continuously learning and expanding my skills in backend development to become a full-stack developer.
-I also have a strong interest in Data Structures and Algorithms (DSA), which I practice using C++.
+I'm a Frontend Developer with some experience in React.js.
+I'm currently learning backend development with an aim to become a full-stack developer in the near future.
+I also have a keen interest in doing problem solving, which I practice using C++.

 🚀 What I Do